Gwynne Dyer

 Vanunu's revelation changed nothing: everybody already knew that Israel has nuclear weapons, even if it will never confirm it publicly.
 Thirty-five years after he was kidnapped, however, Vanunu is still not allowed to leave Israel.
 If he speaks to foreigners he is arrested, and sometimes jailed again for a few months.

-Then there's Edward Snowden, a former CIA employee who revealed huge amounts of data about the US Security Agency's global surveillance programmes in 2013.
+Then there's Edward Snowden, a former CIA employee who revealed huge amounts of data about the US National Security Agency's global surveillance programmes in 2013.
 Revealing that the US was hacking the phones of friendly foreign leaders like Germany's Angela Merkel was the right thing to do, but he can never go home again.

 These people are not ‘helping terrorists' or betraying their countries.
 The ‘intelligence services' (the old term ‘secret services' was less misleading) reflexively build bureaucratic empires and ceaselessly expand their reach because that's what bureaucracies do.
 They can be useful in war, but the vast bulk of what they do in peacetime is pointless.